pierrelecuyer/latticetester/README.md

    ./waf configure --build-docs

 The waf script in `doc/wscript` manages the documentation build.
+The Doxygen options are selected in the file `Doxyfile.in`.
+For example, one may select if members from the `.cc` files are included or not by changing the `FILE_PATTERNS` option, select if the `#include` statements are shown or not with the `SHOW_INCLUDE_FILES` option, etc.
-The Doxygen options are selected in the file `Doxyfile.in` and the source of the main page is in `doc/dox/main.dox`.
+The source of the main page is in `doc/dox/main.dox`.
 The built documentation is placed in `build/doc/html/` with `index.html` as its main entry.
 To deploy the documentation on the `pierrelecuyer.github.io/latticetester/` GitHub pages, the contents of this `html` directory must be moved to the `gh-pages` branch of `latticetester`.